What is Lyme disease?

 What are the subtypes of Lyme disease?

-There are different types of borrelia in each continent resulting in different forms of Lyme disease in North America and Europe.
+There are different types of Borrelia in each continent resulting in various forms of Lyme disease in North America and Europe.

 - Lyme arthritis

-In Europe, the infection is due to the subspecies B burgdorferi sensu stricto, B afzelii and B garinii, and most often presents as:
+In Europe, Lyme disease is due to the subspecies B. burgdorferi sensu stricto, B. afzelii and B. garinii, and most often presents as:

 - Erythema migrans

 - Acrodermatitis chronica atrophicans (this is due to B. afzelii)

 - Lyme neuroborreliosis.